nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all tasks using `list_task` command and all events using the `list_event` command.

-     1. Test case: `find_schedule 2021-05-01` <br>
+     1. Test case: `find_schedule 2022-05-01` <br>
-        1. Assuming task list only has one task and its deadline is at `2021-05-01` and event list only has one event and its start date is at `2021-04-01` and end date is at `2021-06-01`.
+        1. Assuming task list only has one task and its deadline is at `2022-05-01` and event list only has one event and its start date is at `2022-04-01` and end date is at `2022-06-01`. <br>

-        1. Excepted: Displays uncompleted tasks with deadline before or on `2021-05-01` and events with start date before or on `2021-05-01` and end date after or on `2021-05-01`.
+        Excepted: Displays uncompleted tasks with deadline before or on `2021-05-01` and events with start date before or on `2021-05-01` and end date after or on `2021-05-01`.
          "Displayed the required tasks and events. <br>
             1 task(s) listed! <br>
             1 event(s) listed!" appears in the status bar.

     1. Other incorrect command to try: `find_schedule 2021-005-01`.

+1. _{ more test cases …​ }_

 ### Finding free time slots

 1. Finding free time slots

-    1. Test case: `free_time 2021-06-10`<br>
+    1. Test case: `free_time 2022-06-10`<br>
        Expected: Displays a list of free time slots on 2021-06-10.
-Success message `Found free time slots on 2021-04-27:` will be shown if free time slots were found.
+Success message `Found free time slots on 2022-04-27:` will be shown if free time slots were found.

-       1. if there are available free time slots, a list of free time slots will be displayed after the success message.
+       1. If there are available free time slots, a list of free time slots will be displayed after the success message.

-       2. if there are no events happening on the day, `The entire day is free!` will be displayed after the success message.
+       1. If there are no events happening on the day, `The entire day is free!` will be displayed after the success message.

-       3. if no free time slots were found, `There is no free time in the day!` will be displayed.
+       1. If no free time slots were found, `There is no free time in the day!` will be displayed.

+1. _{ more test cases …​ }_

 ### Getting a summary of SOChedule